nemonik/hands-on-DevOps-gen2/README.md

 Will verify we'll be using `Python 3.9.6` as well.

-So, now that's taken care of, but we're going to use [Poetry](https://python-poetry.org/) to create our project for selenium test and enter it
+So, now that's taken care of, but we're going to use [Poetry](https://python-poetry.org/) to create our project, manage our dependencies and run our [Selenium](https://github.com/SeleniumHQ/selenium) test.

+Perform the following

 ```bash
 poetry new func-test-helloworld-web